Ørjan Berg: Club career

-During Basel's 1993–94 season, under new head-coach Claude Andrey, his team mates were the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner, Admir Smajić and Reto Baumgartner and the Swiss international strikers Dario Zuffi and Philippe Hertig.
+During Basel's 1993–94 season, under new head-coach Claude Andrey, his teammates were the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner, Admir Smajić and Reto Baumgartner and the Swiss international strikers Dario Zuffi and Philippe Hertig.
 Together they won the promotion/relegation group and became Nationalliga B champions and thus won promotion to the top flight of Swiss football.
 This after six seasons in the second tier.

 Despite being regular starter and winning the second division championship Berg decided to move on.
 During his two seasons with the club Berg played a total of 102 games for Basel scoring a total of 27 goals.
 65 of these games were in the Nationalliga A, 11 in the Swiss Cup and 26 were friendly games.
 He scored 18 goals in the domestic league, four in the cup and the other five were scored during the test games.

 Thus, he returned to his home club Bodø/Glimt in 1996.
 The team was now back in the top division, Berg played for three seasons losing a cup final against Tromsø IL in 1996.
 In 1999 Rosenborg needed to strengthen its team to play in the UEFA Champions League, and Berg went on loan to Rosenborg.
 Later that year he was traded to Rosenborg.

 In mid-season 2006, he returned to his home town Bodø, trying to recover from injuries which has plagued him in the last (almost) two years.
 If he recovered, he said he would join Rosenborg again when preseason starts at the beginning of 2007 – which would have been his last season according to his contract.
 However, it became increasingly clear that his injury would never be completely healed, and he decided to terminate his contract a year early.
 His official farewell ceremony took place in the recess of the Rosenborg – Viking match on 29 October.